Morrisons: Online retail

 In 2012, the group launched its first retail website called "Morrisons Cellar" selling wine from around the world.

-Unlike its major competitors, Morrisons did not make an early entry into offering online shopping.
+Unlike its competitors, Morrisons did not offer online shopping for many years.
 In May 2013 Morrisons announced a partnership with Ocado to use its technology systems and distribution infrastructure to help launch its own online service.
 Morrisons also signed a deal with Amazon to supply products for their Prime Pantry.

 Market share

-Morrisons' UK market share declined steadily since 2019; in September 2022 it was 9.1% – behind Tesco (26.9%), Sainsbury's (14.6%), Asda (14.1%), comparable with Aldi (9.3%), and ahead of Lidl (7.1%).
+Morrisons' UK market share declined steadily since 2019; in January 2025 it was 8.6% – behind Tesco (28.5%), Sainsbury's (15.9%), Asda (12.6%) and Aldi (10.2%), and ahead of Lidl (7.2%).